-Water Quality continued to earn an A this year, which is great news for the Bay and the Rivers and Bayous that flow into it.
-We are also continuing to see improvements in the Human Health Risk indicator of bacteria concentrations in area bayous - an issue on which numerous regional partners have been working.
-Additionally, most fish and bird populations continue to hold steady in the Bay area and the brown pelican continues to be a shining example of a species that has come back from the brink of extinction.
+The Water Quality category continues to maintain high grades, which is promising for the Bay and the rivers and bayous that flow into it.
+We are also continuing to see improvements in the Human Health Risk indicator of bacteria concentrations in area bayous - an issue on which numerous regional partners have been working for nearly two decades.

 To learn more about Galveston Bay Report Card, please visit http://www.galvbaygrade.org